Andrew Jackson and the slave trade: The land uneasy: Jackson's side of the story

 On February 8, 1812, Jackson wrote to his sister-in-law Mary Donelson Caffery: "The negro fellows that I brought thro with me owing to their exposure in the wilderness have all been sick and were the well neither of them is such that I could recommend to you—nor could I think of selling such to you..."
 He also advised her that the "convulsed state of the Earth and water from the frequent shocks" of the 1811–1812 New Madrid earthquakes had disrupted river traffic to such an extent that she would be better off buying someone already down south.

 Then, in correspondence of February 29, 1812, he made time for a multi-page complaint about the business acumen of young Horace Green.
 Jackson wrote that "...the highest Expence of any that did accrue during the time we were engaged in the mercantile transactions was (including provissions hands and return expence)" was $250, whereas Green had spent $318.75.
 Jackson continued, "I also found from examining the acpts of Negroes sent to markett that the expence never averaged more from here than fifteen dollars a head", with the solitary exception of "one wench and three children, who had been subject to the fits remained better than six months in the Natchez" having cost him $25.
 Jackson argued to the arbitrators to whom he was writing that Green's business expenses were "exorbitant" and that Green did not even provide an itemized report, but rather lumped "charges without any specification."
 Jackson continued that "taking no notice of the time the negroes have been hired out, or the reduction of their expence by sales, and one having run away" there was a balance of $340 but "from every enquiry I have made on the subject, that fifteen dollars pr head is about the usual expence, and finding this to amount including the amount of the Price of the Boat, and not taking into view the children at the breast, it makes the cost on each negro $44.66,2/3" which per Jackson was "more than double what is usual..."

 Jackson proceeded to lay out a list of expected expenses for such a slaving expedition, based on "the soldiers ration", including the anticipated cost of crewing the boat (with a steersman), housing for Mr. Green "after he left his Boat", two purchases of cornmeal (totaling 100 bushels) for $62.75, two purchases of bacon for $208.121/2, as well as an expected clothing expense for at least the female slaves: "one habit each the fellows recd naked."
+Jackson reported no expenditure to clothe the men or boys.
 The standard diet for slaves on the march was pork and cornmeal, but, per Mississippi historian Charles S. Sydnor, "as there was no economy in providing new clothes for the journey through the forests, negroes generally reached the market in rags."